Terms of Trading

-12.6 Search engine optimisation beyond that specified in this agreement.
+12.6 Search engine optimisation beyond that specified in this Agreement.

 12.7 Drafting and/or editing of content.

-13.1 The parties are aware that in the course of the Project they will each have access to and be entrusted with information in respect of the business and operation of the other and their dealings, transactions and affairs, all of which information is or may be confidential.
+13.1 The parties are aware that in the course of the Service they will each have access to and be entrusted with information in respect of the business and operation of the other and their dealings, transactions and affairs, all of which information is or may be confidential.

-13.2 The parties hereby undertake for themselves and every employee or subcontractor whose services they may use both during and after completion of the Project that they will not divulge to any person whatever or otherwise make use of (and shall use their best endeavours to prevent the publication or disclosure of) any trade secret or confidential information.
+13.2 The parties hereby undertake for themselves and every employee or subcontractor whose Services they may use both during and after completion of the Project that they will not divulge to any person whatever or otherwise make use of (and shall use their best endeavours to prevent the publication or disclosure of) any trade secret or confidential information.

-13.3 For the purposes of the Client’s above undertaking, the information shall be deemed to include all information (written or oral) concerning the Detailed Specification and the Search Engine Strategy Specification, but shall be deemed to exclude anything that is already in the public domain or which either side is obliged or required to disclose to their legal representatives or by Court order.
+13.3 For the purposes of the Client’s above undertaking, the information shall be deemed to include all information (written or oral) concerning the detailed specification and the search engine strategy specification, but shall be deemed to exclude anything that is already in the public domain or which either side is obliged or required to disclose to their legal representatives or by court order.

 13.6.
 The provisions of the last previous subparagraph shall not apply to one of them if the other becomes subject to bankruptcy, receivership or liquidation proceedings.

 14.1 If the Developer incorporates or embed third-party software products in the Service then such products will so far as possible be properly licensed to the Client, with full and appropriate legal documentary evidence in support and any money payable to a third party shall be paid by the Developer.
 Any license fees payable by the Client to any third party for software incorporated in the Website but not previously used by the Client shall be paid by the Client.